openstack/trove/CONTRIBUTING.rst

      * The subject matter of the change (not the commit message) violates some well understood OpenStack procedure(s),
      * The change contains content that is demonstrably inappropriate,
-     * The test cases do not exercise the change(s) being proposed.
+     * The test cases do not exercise the change(s) being proposed,
+     * The change causes a failure in the pylint job (see pylint section below).

 Some other reviewing guidelines: